 It’s free!
 A tremendous GameDay discussion thread in the Our Beloved Ducks forum that we invite you to join.
-But first, who remembers the “Belly-Bop” safety on Heisman Trophy winner Ty Detmer of BYU by Oregon’s massive Nose Tackle (No. 69 above) Marcus Woods in 1990?
+But first, you need to know this best payout online casino and I am wondering who remembers the “Belly-Bop” safety on Heisman Trophy winner Ty Detmer of BYU by Oregon’s massive Nose Tackle (No. 69 above) Marcus Woods in 1990?
 I’d like to cover that fun event, discuss a new wrinkle shown in the last Oregon game, and share some FishDuck humor involving yours truly.
 Let’s get started with the fun!

 I was a young lad in my mid-30s who was just into his fifth year of season tickets at Oregon and was sitting in a prime-time seat to witness the event.
 Some Oregon games over the years have been “Life Events” for me, as their memory is seared in due to the fun and emotion generated at the game.
 The BYU-Oregon showdown of 1990 was one of those.
 The crowd was jacked for the No. 4 Cougars, and some early sacks of Cougar QB Ty Detmer pulled some cathartic screams out of the fans.